-The Valdez Museum & Historical Archive has formalized its exhibit proposal procedure, by releasing an Exhibit Proposal form.
-Exhibit proposals will be reviewed annually each June by a selection panel of museum staff, with a goal to finalize the museum’s exhibition schedule to planning five years in advance of exhibit production.
+The Valdez Museum & Historical Archive has formalized its exhibit proposal procedure by releasing an Exhibit Proposal form.
+Exhibit proposals will be reviewed annually each June by a selection panel of museum staff, with a goal to finalize the Museum’s exhibition schedule to planning five years in advance of exhibit production.
 Proposed temporary exhibitions may be related to the visual arts, regional history, environmental science, or any other topic that supports the museum’s mission to preserve, present, and interpret the heritage and culture of Valdez, the Copper River Basin, and Prince William Sound, Alaska.

-The new procedure has been implemented as a means of formalizing and standardizing the selection process for temporary exhibitions.
-Goldstein reports, “By planning well in advance with the exhibitors’ input, the museum will be able to budget its funding and work plan more efficiently.
-The form will also help to reduce any bias in the selection process by evaluating proposed exhibits in the context of the museum’s mission.
-This form will also provide the museum with content and cost estimates for grant-writing purposes, which is important for grants that have a longer lead time for applying.”
-Goldstein also expresses, “I hope that this form will also encourage artists to think about how to present their own work, and how to develop a body of work that coincides well with the museum’s programming.”
+The new procedure has been implemented as a way to formalize and standardize the selection process for temporary exhibitions.
+Andrew Goldstein, Curator of Collections & Exhibitions, reports, “By planning well in advance with the exhibitors’ input the Museum can budget its funding and work plan more efficiently.
+The form will also help to reduce any bias in the selection process by evaluating proposed exhibits in the context of the Museum’s mission.
+And it will provide the Museum with content and cost estimates for grant-writing purposes, which is important for grants that have a longer lead time for applying.”
+Goldstein also expresses, “In addition, I hope this form will encourage artists to think about how to present their own work and how to develop a body of work that coincides well with the Museum’s programming.”